Selah

-If the last few years of intentional philosophical investigation into life, the Universe and everything have been like walking through a track in the forest, going on detours along interesting sidetracks to see what is there, but generally following a track, then the place I am at now is like a clearing in the forest.
+The last few years of intentional philosophical investigation into life, the Universe and everything have been like walking through tracks in the forest, going on detours along interesting sidetracks, sometimes unintentionally and sometimes to see what is there, but generally in the same direction.

 Is it is no coincidence that I was brought up Christian and now believe that Theism is the best hypothesis for the Universe and that Christianity is closer to the truth than other belief systems.
 This is something which concerns me.